nicklausbrown/data-science-platform-requirements/index.md

 - Has a place where data scientists can request components be built, optimized, and updated

 ### Stakeholder Motivations
-- As a data scientist, I want a component registry, so that I can spend less time writing the same pre/post-processing code and focus on models/features/ideas; when I solve a custom problem, I can share it as a component with my peers; I can take advantage of optimized components that are written for performance
+- As a data scientist, I require a component registry, so that I can spend less time writing the same pre/post-processing code and focus on models/features/ideas; when I solve a custom problem, I can share it as a component with my peers; I can take advantage of optimized components that are written for performance
-- As a data engineer, I want a component registry, so that I can write components that interact with data sources using best practices and avoids data scientists improperly or over/under utilizing a data sources capabilities
+- As a data engineer, I require a component registry, so that I can write components that interact with data sources using best practices and avoids data scientists improperly or over/under utilizing a data sources capabilities
-- As a software engineer, I want a component registry, so that I can solve problems for my data science team that is shared across all teams and I know what data scientists are asking for from a component feature standpoint
+- As a software engineer, I require a component registry, so that I can solve problems for my data science team that is shared across all teams and I know what data scientists are asking for from a component feature standpoint
-- As a devops engineer, I want a component registry, so that I have a single place to run tests and builds which should create more consistent production performance for data scientists using the components in pipelines
+- As a devops engineer, I require a component registry, so that I have a single place to run tests and builds which should create more consistent production performance for data scientists using the components in pipelines
-- As a technical manager, I want a component registry, so that problems are being solved once and by those who are the experts in that components functionality
+- As a technical manager, I require a component registry, so that problems are being solved once and by those who are the experts in that components functionality

 ## Production inference deployment system
 ### Implementation Details